Internal communication is no longer a support function — it’s a business advantage.

 3. It drives employee engagement and advocacy

-Your employees need to have a clear understanding of the company’s vision and product to share that knowledge with their personal networks.
+Employees need a clear understanding of the company’s vision and product to share accurate and meaningful information with their personal networks.
+Without that clarity, messaging becomes inconsistent or gets lost altogether.

-Effective organizational communication helps business leaders keep employees informed about how the brand is evolving so they can share that information with their personal networks.
+Effective internal communication helps business leaders keep employees informed about how the brand is evolving.
+This ensures employees always have up-to-date context they can confidently share with others.

 How to build an effective internal communication strategy

 You need to understand their needs and what they expect from you.
+This means identifying how different groups prefer to receive information, what content is most relevant to them, and when they need it.
 In other words, you need to speak their language.
-It’s the only way you can get their attention and get your message through.
+It’s the only way you can get their attention and ensure your internal communication actually lands.

 Internal communication key facts